thecomplexityproject/cognitivecomplexity/documentation/systems.md

 >
 > Thereafter, we will simply call ***program*** the set of machine-readable instructions of a given system.
 In other words, the program is the set of the modules of the software.

+**Remark**

+In terms of functionalities, we can also say that the aim of a software is to provide a set of [features](code-snippets-tmp.md#features) to the users.

 > **Definition [<sup>w</sup>](https://en.wikipedia.org/wiki/Information_system)**
 >
 > ***Data*** are facts that are used by systems to produce useful information.
 In modern information systems, data are generally stored in machine-readable form on disk until the computer needs them.